SNAP Benefits in Kentucky: How to Apply and Qualify

 EBT Deposit Schedule in Kentucky

 In Kentucky, your SNAP benefits are deposited between the 1st and 19th of each month.
-The specific date is determined by the last digit of your case number, helping you plan your monthly budget.
+The specific date is based on the last digit of your case number, which helps you plan your grocery budget.

 How to Check Your EBT Card Balance

-Check your balance using the online ebtEDGE portal, by calling the number on your card, or on your last store or ATM receipt.
-The Benny app also shows your balance and offers cashback on eligible purchases.
+You can check your balance through the official ebtEDGE portal, the Benny app, by calling the number on your card, or by checking your last store or ATM receipt.

 Check Your Kentucky EBT Balance